ClawBank

 POST /api/v1/auth/bootstrap/api_tokens · Authorization: Bearer <bootstrap_token>

-Request body — both fields optional (send {} for defaults):
+Request body — all fields optional (send {} for defaults):

 {